adriano-fonseca/adriano-fonseca.github.io/working/2017-01-23-auth0-secure-authentication-using-jwt.md

 Installing Javascript dependencies.
 {% highlight shell %}
-npm install angular angular-material angular-aria angular-messages angular-animate angular-ui-router angular-jwt angular-storage auth0-angular
+npm install angular angular-material angular-aria angular-messages angular-animate angular-ui-router angular-lock angular-jwt angular-storage auth0-angular
 {% endhighlight %}

 To run our test we will need to have a http-server installed, if you don't have it, you can do that using the npm command to install it.